yiruyang2025/Liver_Predictor/README.md

 <br>

-> To address the above fundamental wrongness, we propose ★ Liver Donor, a SSL model for liver transplantability prediction under extreme data scarcity.<br>
+> To address the above fundamental wrongness, we propose ★ Liver Predictor, a SSL model for liver transplantability prediction under extreme data scarcity.<br>

 <br>